capitalch/trace/tracking.md

 3.0 Trace database to stay in control of client facility.
 Possibility of local database 4.0 Audit select multiple rows in datatable
 5.0 Show ledger balance at the time of data entry
+6.0 When new account code is created that should immediately be visible at payment options

 ## Bugs
 1.00 In Payments entry voucher you cannot modify the gst details.
 You have only options for delete then insert.